lordmauve/wasabi2d/docs/sound.rst

         Get the duration of the sound in seconds.

 You should avoid using the ``sounds`` object to play longer pieces of music.
-Because the sounds sytem will fully load the music into memory before playing it, this can use a lot of memory, as well as introducing a delay while the music is loaded.
+Because the sounds system will fully load the music into memory before playing it, this can use a lot of memory, as well as introducing a delay while the music is loaded.